Fingerprinting is a common technique used predominantly by advertising agencies and marketing companies to track people on the Internet.

 These preferences are set to disabled by default usually as they may break things on the Internet.

 Fingerprinting protection is disabled by default in Firefox as it may cause quite a few issues currently when enabled.
+Mozilla did enable some forms of fingerprinting protections in Firefox 67 using the browser's anti-tracking functionality.

 Firefox users may notice, for instance, that they cannot install extensions on AMO using the default method thanks to the integrated User Agent spoofing in fingerprinting protection (Mozilla AMO reads the version of the browser as Firefox 52.x regardless of the actual version of the browser).